The energy as a service market size is expected to advance at a CAGR of 10.26% during 2022–2030, to reach USD 149.45 billion by 2030.

 China held the largest share in 2022 in APAC, and during the forecast period, it will have a considerable CAGR.
 The Chinese government has made significant investments for the production of clean electricity and created a pathway for foreign investments in the renewables field.

-The biggest energy as a service market players are Schneider Electric SE, Siemens AG, Veolia North America LLC, Honeywell International Inc., Enel X S.r.l., EDF Renewables North America, General Electric Company, ENGIE Solutions, WGL Holdings Inc., and Edison Energy LLC.
+The biggest energy as a service market players are Schneider Electric SE, Siemens AG, Veolia North America LLC, Honeywell International Inc., Enel X S.r.l., EDF Renewables, General Electric Company, ENGIE SA, WGL Energy, and Edison Energy LLC.